AmirHosein-Gharaati/rate-app/README.md

 or maybe helping from joins.
 - Optimize handling posts overall rate average and user counts task to only update posts that have new rating averages.
-- Separating the requirements for different environments makes dependencies more precise and cleaner.
 - Add logs to the application